arashtash/Implementation-and-Application-of-ML-Algorithms/README.md

 - **Convolutional Neural Networks:** Training and assessment of a convolutional neural network on the CIFAR-100 dataset.
 - **Multi-layer Perceptrons:** Implementation of a feedforward neural network by hand for binary classification.

+## Assignment 4: K-means clustering
+- **K-means Algorithm:** Developed the K-means clustering algorithm from scratch and optimized the number of clusters using the silhouette score.
+- **Cluster Visualization:** Visualized the clustering performance on a synthetic Gaussian clustered dataset.

 ## Dependencies

 - Python